Project Status

 Schools without reliable, on-premises water access often rely on students to fetch and carry water, leading to rationing and uncertainty about water quality.
 The water is typically poured into a communal storage tank and used by the entire school.
 With children carrying water from all different sources, it is also impossible for teachers and staff to know exactly where the water comes from and how safe it is to drink.

 A new water point will be located on-premises at the school to ensure accessibility, reliability, and safety for students, teachers, and staff while meeting our school coverage goals.
-Having water available at the school allows children to drink, wash hands, and use sanitation facilities without leaving school grounds, preventing disruptions to lessons and reducing safety risks.
+Having water available at the school allows children to drink, wash their hands, and use sanitation facilities without leaving school grounds, preventing disruptions to lessons and reducing safety risks.
 A dedicated source increases water availability, reduces reliance on stored water, minimizes rationing, and ensures confidence in the safety of the water.
 This means staff and students are healthier, and their lessons aren’t disrupted, contributing to a better education!

 Our technical experts worked with the school leadership and local community to identify the most effective solution to their water crisis.
 They decided to drill a borehole well, construct a platform for the well, and attach a hand pump.